LauraTatianaToro/appointment-scheduler-webapp/README.md

 <a href="https://codepen.io/lauratatianatoro/project/editor/XLQbwn"><strong>Live Demo</strong></a>

-This assignment guides students through begining stages of design using User Experience principles and usability goals.
+This assignment guides students through begining stages of design using User Experience principles and usability goals to create a mid-fidelity protoype.

 We begin with low fidelity sketches of a COVID-19 Vaccine Scheduler and translate them into a mid fidelity demo.
 JavaScript is used to simulate communication with a database (i.e, dates divisible by 2 activate certain timeslots available)